Drought tolerance: Collaborations to improve drought tolerance in crop-variety plants

 International research projects to improve drought tolerance have been introduced, such as the Consultative Group on International Agricultural Research (CGIAR).
 One such project from CGIAR involves introducing genes such as DREB1 into lowland rice, upland rice, and wheat to evaluate drought tolerance in fields.
 This project aims to select at least 10 lines for agricultural use.
 Another similar project in collaboration with CGIAR, Embrapa, RIKEN, and the University of Tokyo have introduced AREB and DREB stress-tolerant genes into soybeans, finding several transgenic soybean lines with drought tolerance.
 Both projects have found improved grain yield and will be used to help develop future varieties that can be used commercially.

 Other examples of collaborations to improve drought tolerance in crop-variety plants include the International Center for Agricultural Research in Dry Areas (ICARDA) in Aleppo, Syria; the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) in Andhra Pradesh, India; the International Rice Research Institute (IRRI) in Los Baños, Philippines.; and the Heat and Drought Wheat Improvement Consortium (HeDWIC), a network that facilitates global coordination of wheat research to adapt to a future with more severe weather extremes.

 Impediments to the agricultural commercialization of drought tolerant plants

 The development of genetically modified crops includes multiple patents for genes and promoters, such as the marker genes in a vector, as well as transformation techniques.
 Therefore, freedom-to-operate (FTO) surveys should be implemented in collaborations for developing drought tolerant crops.
 Large amounts of money are also needed for the development of genetically modified groups.
-To bring a new genetically modified crop into the commercial market, it has been estimated to cost USD 136 million over 13 years.
+To bring a new genetically modified crop into the commercial market, it has been estimated to cost US$136 million over 13 years.
 This poses a problem for development, as only a small number of companies can afford to develop drought-tolerant crops, and it is difficult for research institutions to sustain funding for this period of time.
 Therefore, a multinational framework with more collaboration among multiple disciples is needed to sustain projects of this size.